 Go to http://miktex.org/ home to the MiKTeX project page.
-Click on Download on the title bar and in that page find the Recommended Download.
+I recommend you first read Howto: Install MiKTeX on your Windows computer.
+One important thing to note, on the last step of the installation wizard you will be asked to select "Preferred paper" and "Install missing packages on the fly"; for the former select "letter" (it may be called "letterpaper" or "lettersize") and for the latter select "Always". and Click on Download on the title bar and in that page find the Recommended Download.
 This does not download MikTeX but rather an installer.
-It should be obvious how to run it but you can read detailed instructions under "read the tutorial" close to the top.
-The installation Wizard asks for where to install MiKTeX (the default, C:\Program Files (x86)\MiKTeX 2.9 is fine) and then for "Preferred paper" (default A4) and "Install missing packages on the fly" (default Ask me first).
-Change the preferred paper to letter.
+It should be obvious how to run it (and hopefully you have read the detailed instructions under "Howto: ...".
+The installation Wizard asks for where to install MiKTeX (the default, C:\Program Files (x86)\MiKTeX 2.9 is fine) and then, to repeat, for "Preferred paper" (default A4) and "Install missing packages on the fly" (default Ask me first).
+Change the preferred paper to letter and for on the fly choose Always.

 You should have now a new collection of apps, among them the MikTeX Package Manager.
 Things are easier if you follow the detailed instructions for working with the package manager.
-Open this app (either find the app or Start>Programs>MiKTeX 2.9>Browse Packages).
+Open this app (either find the app or Start>Programs>MikTeX 2.9>Browse Packages).
 Select all packages then click the plus sign on the top left, right under "File."
 You can also accomplish this from entries under the menu bar (for example, under "File" you will see an "Install All Packages").
 If you cannot install all packages at once, try installing first just one, then try again.